Hiding Photographers

 You have to work harder and more effectively to get noticed by customers.

-Photographers at a baseball stadium, 1914.
-(US Library of Congress)
+Photographers at a New York baseball stadium, 1914, during a major league game (US Library of Congress).

-Photographers at a tennis stadium, 2019.
-(Peter Power)
+Photographers at a Toronto tennis stadium, 2019, during a medium-sized tournament (Peter Power).

 Photographers in hiding